-The legal framework underpinning the Peak Demand Reduction Scheme (PDRS) is developed by the Office of Energy and Climate Change (OECC).
+The legal framework underpinning the Peak Demand Reduction Scheme (PDRS) is developed by the Department of Climate Change, Energy, the Environment and Water (DCCEEW).
 It includes:

 • Electricity Supply Act 1995